Charging for your app with the REST Admin API: FAQ

-Create and activate a new RecurringApplicationCharge to replace a merchant’s existing plan.
+RecurringApplicationCharge to replace a merchant’s existing plan.
 It is strongly recommended that you do not cancel the old charge.
 This ensures that the merchant is not double billed for overlapping billing periods.
 If you must cancel the old change before creating the new charge, then it is important that you take into account the number of days the merchant has remaining on their plan.
 There are two possible courses of action:

 - Offer an application credit to reimburse the merchant for the overlapping payment periods; or

 trial_daysproperty set to the number of days remaining based on the merchant’s old billing cycle.

 How do I charge merchants on a non-30 day basis?

 You can use the GraphQL Admin API to charge merchants annually.
 If you need to charge a merchant on a non-monthly or non-annual basis (such as quarterly or semi-annually) then you can use one of the following methods: